jjvanzon/JJs-Reference-Architecture/layers.md

 The *platform-specific* part concerns itself with [`MVC`](https://dotnet.microsoft.com/en-us/apps/aspnet/mvc), `HTML` and `Razor`, while the *platform independent* part is unaware of which presentation technology is used.

-That means that we can use the same kind of logic for multiple presentation techniques, such as offering an application both *web* based as well as *Windows*.
-This gives us the flexibility to deploy apps on *mobile* platforms with the same base techniques.
+That means that we can use the same kind of logic for multiple presentation techniques, such as offering an application both *web* based as well as *Windows* or a *mobile* app.

 Business Layer